-Authentic recipes for licitar are closely guarded secrets handed down from generation to generation.
-Some will argue that they differ from gingerbread in that honey, not molasses, is used, nor are the spices associated with gingerbread used.
-But some recipes, like this authentic one from Zagreb, don't even use honey!
-But they have become lumped into the gingerbread category.
+Authentic recipes for licitar are closely-guarded secrets handed down from generation-to-generation.
+Some will argue that they differ from gingerbread in that honey, not molasses, is used, nor are there any of the spices associated with gingerbread.
+But some recipes, like this authentic one from Zagreb, don't even use honey.

-Honeybread / gingerbread can be found throughout Europe.
+Honeybread or gingerbread can be found throughout Europe.
 In Austria and Germany, they are known as lebkuchen or lebzelter from which came the Croatian name licitar.
 They're known as pernik in the Czech and Slovak republics, pierniczki in Poland, medenki in Bulgaria, medenjaki in Slovenia, and pryaniki in Russia.
 Croatian licitars originated in Northwest Croatia but have become a national symbol of the country and are highly sought souvenirs.
-Read more about the History of Gingerbread here.

 - 2.2 pounds sugar